close up woman on laptop

 On top of sorting out whether you’re eligible for federal student loans and the difference between subsidized and unsubsidized loans, you may be wondering how student loans may impact your taxes and whether student loans count as income.
 In a nutshell, the answer is no, student loans are debt, and do not count as income.

 Fellowships and other forms of financial grants, however, may be counted as income, depending on how the funds are spent.
-And loans that are forgiven have counted as income.
+And loans that are forgiven can count as income.

 Read on for more about the tax implications of student loans, grants, and student loan repayment.
-Of course, this is just a helpful guide as you begin to explore the basics of student loans and taxes; always seek out a tax professional to help you with your specific situation.
+Just keep in mind that this is simply a helpful guide as you begin to explore the basics of student loans and taxes; always seek out a tax professional to help you with your specific situation.

 Are Student Loans Taxable?

-This is true of other types of loans generally as well, like credit card spending, mortgages, and personal loans (unless the loan is forgiven) — basically most credit that needs to be repaid.
+This is generally true of other types of loans as well, like mortgages, and personal loans (unless the loan is forgiven) — basically most debt that needs to be repaid.
 The IRS considers student loans a form of debt — not income — therefore, it is not taxed.

 The only time that student loans (or other types of debt) can be taxed is if they are forgiven during repayment.
 If you are eligible for a federal student loan forgiveness program and have met the requirements (which vary, and may include stipulations like making eligible payments for 20 to 25 years via an income-driven repayment plan or completing eligible public service work/payment requirements, and others), the remaining balance on your student loans (the amount forgiven) may be taxed as income, depending on the repayment plan.
 This could amount to a hefty tax bill.